jaredlander/RepoGenerator/cran-comments.md

 Elaborated the description, changed the test to use tempdir, updted the createDownloadText() example.
 The only thing I couldn't do was add an example for createRepo() since that requires a GitHub Personal Access Token to run.
 I could set donttest or dontrun, but if I recall correctly they still get tested by CRAN.

+Single quoted RStudio in the Description of the DESCRIPTION file.

+Changed the tests to use tempdir.

+Changed the default arguments to fall in line with CRAN policy and make more sense for the user.

 Added a `SystemRequirements` field to the DESCRIPTION file to include GitHub and RStudio.

 ## Test environments